Please scroll down to get to the study materials.

 The concerned authority of department or co-operative will investigate information provided in application form.
 It identifies the correctness of information.
 The department will verify either the law or by-law of co-operatives are against or in support of current law of a country.
 If the department finds certain things to be amended it will issue notice for amendment.
 If the team of co-operative is not able to provide such amendment then the department will refuse for application registration.

 Certificate of registration:

 Developing countries are those countries which are in the process of development and industrialization.
-The level of income availability and the resources is less in developing countries.
+The level of income availability and the resources are less in developing countries.
 They are slowly developing their resources for industrialization.
-The co-operatives organization plays a vital role in the development of the country.
-The importance of Co-operative in developing countries like; China, Nepal, India, Sri Lanka are explained as following;
+The co-operative organization plays a vital role in the development of the country.
+The importance of Co-operative in developing countries like; China, Nepal, India, Sri Lanka are explained as follows:

 Co-operative organizations encourage saving habit of people by providing a high rate of interest on saving.
 They provide facilities for saving by collecting a small amount of saving daily or on the monthly basis.
 They visit door to door to collect savings.

 In developing countries like Nepal, bank and financial institutions are limited to an urban area only.
 Urban people have to take a loan from a money lender at the high rate of interest but the co-operatives in the regular area provides institutional credit to their members via the easy process.
 They avoid the exploitation of money lenders.